kimsean-pen/DS311-Data-Group-Project-/README.md

 category, a comparative assessment will be conducted to discern the discrepancies between data driven and non-data driven position.
 This analysis will facilitate a deeper understand of salary landscaper across various industries and region.

+Each member of the team is assigned tasks to investigate and uncover insights within the objective outline.
+Upon completion of the analysis, each team member is expected to create a presentation slide(s) that includes findings derived from the data.
+The slides should provide information that addresses the objective investigation and incorporates data visualization to effectively communicate the insights gathered.

 After completing our analysis, we will design visual charts to effectively represent the data using Tableau.
 These graphical illustration will enable